Q. Do I need to know how to sail?

 A. For inquiries contact us at firstname.lastname@example.org

 Q. How long does the vessel stay in port?

 A. Alvei will usually stay in port from 3 days to several weeks depending on crew's wishes, the weather or maintenance.
 We usually lay at anchor and use the shore boat to go ashore.
-However sometimes, such as the present refit in New Zealand, we tie up to a dock and will be in the area for several months.
+However sometimes, such as a refit, we tie up to a dock and will be in the area for several months.

 Q. Is the training program accredited?

 A. We are not affiliated with a formal sail training organization.
 However the structure of our operation is based on traditional maritime practices.
 Learning is centered around traditional watch keeping experience.
 We have a reference library, navigation equipment, a tool room and materials and a capable crew to provide instruction.Your learning rate will be proportional to your level of motivation.
 After that, time and variety of experience will provide the needed background to polish your craft.
 When you request it, you will be presented with an official letter on ship's stationary outlining your experience and capabilities and the details of your passagemaking on this class of vessel.
 The sea time on Alvei can be used when applying for Coast Guard licensing.

 Q. How much spending money should I bring?

 A. The ship provides food and accommodation.
 Some people can make $500 last several months, while others may spend that amount in a week.
 Items such as postage, beer, snack foods or sightseeing trips are covered by each individual.
 Different countries have different standards of living; best to check a travel guide to learn average expenses.
 It is prudent to maintain access to your regular bank account in case of unforseen expenses or to replenish your spending money.

 A. There are a variety of travel insurance plans, we suggest you shop around for the one best suited to your requirements.
 Make sure you are covered for sailing voyages when you buy.

 Q. I want to explore when I get into port will there be time to do that?